 Formerly as students, you could pretty much get away with texting anything you wanted on your smartphone or computer.
 Unless you bullied your colleagues or significantly abused the technology, the consequences remained minimal.
 On the other hand, an “insignificant” text from a medical profession, including a medical student, radiology trainee, or radiologist, can lead to dire results.
 Between the potential for HIPAA violations, unforeseen job losses, and discoverability of texts for evidence in legal cases, poorly thought out texting can severely damage your career.
 So today, we are going to delve into the dark side of an important technology that we all use, the unencrypted electronic text/message.
 And, you will see why radiologists need to use this particular communication tool so carefully.
 We will go through five different situations in more detail.

 Patient Information Texting Taboos

 Sending patient information over an unencrypted text message can lead to a disaster.
 HIPAA has its tentacles everywhere.
-God forbid, a third party discovers this message containing sensitive private patient information without authorization, the federal government can severely fine and even incarcerate you!
+God forbid… If a third party discovers this message containing sensitive private patient information without authorization, the federal government can severely fine and even incarcerate you!
 And, we are not just talking about a few hundred dollars.
 Millions can be on the line!
 (1) Not only that, but the patient can sue you for breaching their confidentiality.
 It is a lose-lose-lose situation!

 Sending The Wrong Information To The Wrong Person

 Have you ever texted a friend only to realize two seconds after clicking send that it went to the wrong person or group?
-I suspect a majority of you at one point or another have encountered this problem.
+I suspect a majority of you at one point or another has encountered this problem.
 Usually, it is something benign.
 But occasionally, it can damage your reputation.
 Imagine sending a text to a friend saying “I find Harry really annoying”.
 And instead, it travels to the head of the department and Harry is her fiance.
 These damaging texts happen all the time.
 But no longer may you lose just a friend.
 Rather, you may also lose your job or damage your reputation.